NFL coaches have to wear masks. Players (mostly) don’t. Here’s why.

 Does this apply to the players?

 Only for games in Orchard Park, N.Y. (home of the Buffalo Bills) and Santa Clara, Calif. (home of the San Francisco 49ers), where local restrictions require the players to wear masks on the sideline.
-Otherwise, the NFL rules state that players who are not substituting into the game only are “strongly encouraged” to wear masks.
+Otherwise, NFL rules state that players who are not substituting into the game only are “strongly encouraged” to wear masks.

 Why aren’t most players required to wear masks?